ben-wolfe/MECH_458/README.md

 # UVic MECH 458 - Mechatronics

-## Course Description
-Introduction to mechatronic systems; modelling of mixed mechatronic systems; microcontroller programming and interfacing; data acquisition; sensors and actuators; control architectures and case studies in mechatronics systems.

 ## Project Description
-In this project, we were required to interface several sensors, a DC motor, and a stepper motor to an Atmel AT90USB1287 microcontroller and program its operation in C. The system collected data using two optical sensors, a reflective sensor, an inductive sensor, and a Hall effect sensor.
+In this project, interfaced several sensors, a DC motor, and a stepper motor to an Atmel AT90USB1287 microcontroller and programed its operation in C. The system collected data using two optical sensors, a reflective sensor, an inductive sensor, and a Hall effect sensor.
 The conveyor succesfully sorted a total of 48 blocks (a random order of steel, white, aluminum and black) in 28 seconds.